Borrow a Kit

 How to request a kit

 These kits are available to homeschool families through their contact teachers.
 For compact kits available directly to homeschool families, please visit the homeschool kits page.

 Kits are picked up and dropped off at the museum's loading dock on Thursday afternoons.
 Details will be emailed to borrowers.
 Pick up your kit on the designated date.
-Failure to pick up within 48 hours will result in cancellation of the loan.
-Kits should be returned to the museum no later than 4:45pm on the due date.
+Kits should be returned to the museum no later than 5:55pm on the due date.
 A late fee of $5 per day will be assessed.

 Please note: Kits are available during the academic year (August-May).
 During the summer months, kits are not available for check out.